agdnicholson/Loan-Interest-Earnings-Calculator/README.md

 $investmentManager->makeInvestment("2020-10-03", $trancheA, $investor1, 1000);
 ```

-Get interest earned in an associate array from the investment manager instance passing in a month and year values as integers.
+Get interest earned in an associate array from the investment manager instance passing in month and year values as integers.
 ```php
 $earningsArr = $investmentManager->getInterestEarned($month, $year)
 ```